[1] 2.225074e-308

 # [1] 501.87

-qqchisq1 uses this approach internally, so the point for that variant shows up correctly at the top of the QQ plot — without any special handling from the user and without any loss of information.
+qqchisq1 uses this internally, so that variant shows up correctly at the top of the QQ plot, with no extra steps from the user and no loss of information.

-The shift toward mega-cohort meta-analysis in complex trait genetics is not slowing down.
+Mega-cohort meta-analysis in complex trait genetics isn’t slowing down.
 Efforts like the Global Biobank Meta-analysis Initiative are combining data across dozens of biobanks spanning millions of participants.
-For common, highly heritable phenotypes — height, BMI, educational attainment, blood pressure — the top signals from these analyses will routinely produce test statistics that break double-precision arithmetic.
+For common, highly heritable phenotypes (height, BMI, educational attainment, blood pressure) the top signals will routinely produce test statistics that break double-precision arithmetic.

-This is not a crisis; it is a calibration issue.
-But it does mean that tooling built for the GWAS scale of ten years ago is increasingly inadequate for the GWAS scale of today.
-A QQ plot that silently drops the most extreme points is not merely aesthetically incomplete — it obscures exactly the region of the distribution that carries the most biological and statistical information.
+It’s a calibration issue, not a fundamental one.
+But tooling built for the GWAS scale of ten years ago is inadequate for today’s meta-analyses.
+A QQ plot that drops the most extreme points hides the part of the distribution you care most about.

-The fix, as implemented in fastqq, turns out to be conceptually simple: work in log-space, never materialize the raw p-value, and let the analyst supply pre-transformed values when their pipeline already handles the arithmetic correctly.
-What made it interesting to implement was precisely the subtlety of the failure mode — silent zero underflow is easy to miss, easy to confuse with true zeros in the data, and consequential for the diagnostic plots that the entire community relies on.
+The fix is simple: work in log-space, never materialize the raw p-value, and let the analyst supply pre-transformed values when their pipeline handles the arithmetic.
+The failure mode was the interesting part: zero underflow is easy to miss, easy to confuse with real zeros, and it matters because the QQ plot is the first thing people check.

 fastqq is available on CRAN and GitHub: